About Our Work

 We are a nonprofit 501(c)(3) charitable organization and our EIN is 93-2276958.

 Since its founding in 2020, the TJA has worked with newsrooms, affinity groups, and journalism-supporting organizations to discuss best practices for covering trans people in all contexts.
 As part of that work, we maintain a style guide that aims to address common and complex questions that arise when reporting on our communities.
+We also produce a workplace guide that includes safety resources, newsroom policy best practices, and other resources.

 Our members span the globe and represent a vast spectrum of media formats, experience levels, and coverage areas.
 We welcome the support of gender-expansive journalists of all self-descriptions and backgrounds, as well as allies interested in our work.

+We're affiliate members of the Institute for Nonprofit News, as well as members of the New York Council of Nonprofits.
 Learn more about opportunities to support us, our supporters, sponsorships, and donating.

 If you wish to stay up to date about the latest happenings of the TJA, you can sign up for our mailing list.